• Target level of study

 Program

-1. Integrated Management of the Environment, Biodiversity and Territories (in bi-diploma with the University of Sherbrooke) - in initial and continuing education.
+1. Integrated Management of the Environment, Biodiversity, and Territories (dual degree with the University of Sherbrooke) – initial training and continuing education.

-2. Double competence in ecology and biodiversity management - only open to apprenticeship or with a professionalization contract, course open to direct access in M2.
+2. Dual expertise in ecology and biodiversity management – only open to apprenticeships or professional training contracts, course open to direct entry into M2.

-3. Sustainable Production and Exploitation of Aquatic Bioresources - initial training, continuing education and apprenticeship.
+3. Sustainable Production and Use of Aquatic Bioresources - initial training, continuing education, and apprenticeships.

-4. Applied research to conserve biodiversity - initial training, continuing education and apprenticeship.
+4. Applied research to conserve biodiversity - initial training, continuing education, and apprenticeships.

-5. Ecological engineering and biodiversity management - initial training, continuing education and apprenticeship.
+5. Ecological engineering and biodiversity management - initial training, continuing education, and apprenticeships.

-6. Biodiversity communication and education - initial training, continuing education and apprenticeship.
+6. Communication and education on biodiversity - initial training, continuing education, and apprenticeships.

-The different courses are available in M2 (except for the Franco-Canadian GIEBioTE course which is differentiated from M1 onwards, see https://ingenieurs-ecologues.com/presentation-parcours-giebiote/).
-The Masters involved in this new mention have a long experience of individualized follow-up of students to help them in the construction of their training project and elaborate their professional project.
-Thus, the students entering the program in M1, even if they will be together in the common core courses, will have personalized follow-ups as of M1 according to the courses (M2) that they will have identified as being necessary for the realization of their professional project.
-The recruitment of the M1 class will also be determined by our capacity to accommodate students in the various M2 courses.
+The various programs are available at the M2 level (except for the Franco-Canadian GIEBioTE program, which is differentiated from the M1 level, see https://ingenieurs-ecologues.com/presentation-parcours-giebiote/).
+The Masters programs involved in this new specialization have extensive experience in providing individualized support to students to help them develop their educational plans and career goals.
+Thus, students entering the M1 program, even though they will be together in the core curriculum, will receive personalized support from the M1 level onwards, depending on the M2 programs they have identified as necessary for the realization of their career plans.
+Recruitment for the M1 class will also be determined by our capacity to accommodate students in the various M2 programs.

-1. The Integrated Management of the Environment, Biodiversity and Territories course (in bi-diploma with the University of Sherbrooke) - initial and continuing education, and taking place in Canada (University of Sherbrooke);
+1. The Integrated Management of the Environment, Biodiversity, and Territories program (joint degree with the University of Sherbrooke) – initial and continuing education, which must be completed in Canada (University of Sherbrooke);

-3. Environmental and Biodiversity Management by apprenticeship (it differs from the previous one in that it is adapted to work-study).
+3. Environmental and biodiversity management through apprenticeship (this differs from the previous program in that it is adapted to work-study programs).

-Students will be recruited by course according to their professional goals (as defined by the M2 courses - except for GIEBioTE, see above).
-The pedagogical team manages the recruitment of students at the level of the mention in order to optimize the adequacy of the candidates' previous career - training project - professional project.
-Students in Double Competence (M2) are welcomed with direct access (retraining, graduate engineers, etc.).
+Students will be recruited based on their career goals (as outlined in the M2 programs, except for GIEBioTE, see above).
+The teaching team manages student recruitment at the degree level in order to optimize the match between candidates' previous studies, training plans, and career goals.
+Students in the Dual Competence program (M2) are accepted directly (career changers, engineering graduates, etc.).

-For all the M1 and M2 courses of this mention, except Master 1 GIEBIOTE, the teachings take place in France, in Montpellier, within the Faculty of Sciences (except for planned field trips, in companies and internships).
-The teachings can be adapted to the teachings by videoconference if the health situation requires it.
-The Master 1 GIEBIOTE takes place in Canada (contact the person in charge of this course).
+For all M1 and M2 courses in this program, except for the Master 1 GIEBIOTE, classes are held in France, in Montpellier, at the Faculty of Sciences (except for planned field trips, company visits, and internships).
+Classes may be adapted to videoconferencing if the health situation requires it.
+The Master 1 GIEBIOTE takes place in Canada (contact the program coordinator for more information).

 Read more